Zoweb/Buildr/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: Bug Report
+name: Question
-about: Did something not work as expected?
+about: Have any questions regarding how Buildr works?
 ---

 <!--